Hotel F&B Service Standards: A Practical Guide for Restaurant and Bar Teams

 Banquet and Events Service

-Banquet service operates on tighter logistics and larger team sizes than restaurant service.
-The service standards need to account for this scale.
+Banquet service runs on tighter logistics and larger teams than restaurant service.
+The standards need to account for that scale, and they require more preparation, not less.

 Event setup standards